If you’re into overlanding, you have several different options to choose from in terms of how you can organize your trip. Y

 However, the 4×4 Tour and Race categories are given GPS coordinates every morning to follow.

-The list of mandatory equipment for both the 4×4 Tour and Race categories in 2018 were:
+The list of mandatory equipment for both the 4×4 Tour and Race categories:

 - Traction mats

 - Basic vehicle repair tools